afollestad/aesthetic/README.md

 color, text color, hint text color, an image view tint (these are handled without swapping view types).

-Aesthetic makes it easy to subscribe to color changes so that you can manually apply colors to views that need them.
-This library also provides some useful extension methods to help with the application of these colors.

-For an example, you can subscribe to pre-defined attributes, such as `colorPrimary()`:
+Aesthetic makes it easy to subscribe to color changes so that you can manually apply colors to views that need them.For an example, you can subscribe to pre-defined attributes, such as `colorPrimary()`:

 ```kotlin
 val subscription = Aesthetic.get()